mayaamit11/PatternAnalysis-2025/recognition/improved_unet_maya/README.md

     | GPU | NVIDIA A100 (Rangpur) |
     | Framework | PyTorch 2.5.1 |

+    ## Test Driver
+    To reproduce the final test evaluation on Rangpur:
+    ```bash
+    python test_driver.py
+    This script loads the trained model

     ## Dataset

     **Dataset:** HipMRI Study on Prostate Cancer